Learn more about our internal medicine program with Program Director, Associate Professor Leo Davies.

 The program has been designed to enable you to diagnose, investigate and manage the common and important adult diseases of the organ systems.
 The knowledge you gain will be directly applicable to patient care and readily integrated into your day-to-day work.

-The coursework will focus on clinical skills, rational use of investigative technology, appropriate therapeutic decision making, inclusive patient management, and assumes a working knowledge of the basic sciences.
+The coursework focuses on clinical skills, rational use of investigative technology, appropriate therapeutic decision making, inclusive patient management, and assumes a working knowledge of the basic sciences.

 Indicative Postgraduate Student Contribution Amount